≡ Menu

 Facilitation has a different connotation from coaching.
 Coaching includes the man on the sidelines of a soccer game barking commands at team players.
 Facilitation involves guiding others to be the best version of themselves.

-The facilitator provides the support structure, knowledge, tools, and techniques for a teacher to improve her skills.
-Whenever possible, a good facilitator will provide the prompts and direction for a teacher to identify and correct actions, if necessary.
-The instructional coach encourages teachers to be more reflective, as well as critical and analytical thinkers.
+The facilitator provides the support structure, knowledge, tools, and techniques to help a teacher improve her skills.
+Whenever possible, a good facilitator will provide prompts and direction to help a teacher identify and correct actions, if necessary.
+The instructional coach encourages teachers to be more reflective and to think critically and analytically.

 3. Hone Analytical Skills